On the group action of $Mod(M,F)$ on the disk complex: Preliminaries

-Note that the induced map $\bar{\tau}$ in $Mod(F)$ from $\tau$ is a union of Dehn-twists about the four curves in $\operatorname{int}(F\cap (N(\mathcal{T})-\mathcal{T}))$ parallel to $F\cap \partial \mathcal{T}$.
-We can imagine the four punctured sphere $F\cap N(\mathcal{T})$ as the one obtained by a tubing of two annuli, where the core circle of the tube is $\partial V$ or $\partial W$.
+Note that the induced map $\bar{\tau}$ in $Mod(F)$ from $\tau$ consists of Dehn-twists about four curves in $\mathrm{int}(F\cap (N(\mathcal{T})-\mathcal{T}))$ parallel to $F\cap \partial \mathcal{T}$.
+We can imagine the four punctured sphere $F\cap N(\mathcal{T})$ as the one obtained by connecting two annuli by a cylinder and then removing the interior of the attaching disks, where the center circle of the cylinder is $\partial V$ or $\partial W$.
 Let us name the four curves realizing $\bar{\tau}$ $C_1$, $\cdots$, $C_4$, where $C_1\cup C_4$ belongs to one component of $(F\cap N(\mathcal{T}))-\partial V$, $C_2\cup C_3$ belongs to the other component, $C_1\cup C_2$ belongs to one component of $(F\cap N(\mathcal{T}))-\partial W$, and $C_3\cup C_4$ belongs to the other component (see the four green curves $C_1$, $\cdots$, $C_4$ in the lower one of Figure \ref{fig-def-torus-twist}).
 We consider the Dehn twist about $C_i$ as the Dehn twist in a small neighborhood of $C_i$ in $F$, say $N(C_i)$, and give an $I$-fibration to each $N(C_i)$ so that each $I$-fiber intersects $C_i$ transversely in a point and no $I$-fiber twists around $C_i$.
 If we observe the image of an $I$-fiber of $\bar{\tau}$ in $N(C_i)$ for $1\leq i \leq 4$ as in the lower one of Figure \ref{fig-def-torus-twist}, then the image turns left in $N(C_1)$ and $N(C_3)$ and turns right in $N(C_2)$ and $N(C_4)$ from the viewpoint of the one inside $\V$ with respect to the given $I$-fibration (we can refer to Definition 3.5 of \cite{Yoshizawa2014} for the definition of ``an arc \textit{turns left} or \textit{turns right} in an $I$-fibered annulus'').
 The reason is that if $C_i$ and $C_j$ belong to the same component with respect to $\partial V$ or $\partial W$ for $i\neq j$, then the image turns left in one of $N(C_i)$ and $N(C_j)$, say $N(C_i)$, but turns right in $N(C_j)$.
-If the direction of $\tau$ was opposite to that of Figure \ref{fig-def-torus-twist}, then we should consider the opposite directions of Dehn twists.
-Moreover, we will say the opposite directions of Dehn twists when we observe from the viewpoint of the one outside $\V$ instead of that of the one inside $\V$ for the sake of intuitively right usage of the terms ``\textit{left}'' and ``\textit{right}''.
-From now on, we will consider the directions of Dehn twists when we observe from the viewpoint of the one outside $\V$.
+If either (i) the direction of $\tau$ was opposite to that of Figure \ref{fig-def-torus-twist} or (ii) we observe from the viewpoint of the one outside $\V$ instead of that of the one inside $\V$, then we should consider the opposite directions of Dehn twists.
+From now on, we will consider the directions of Dehn twists in the sense that we observe from the viewpoint of the one outside $\V$.
+We call $\tau$ a \textit{torus twist} defined by the solid torus $\mathcal{T}=N(V\cup W)$. \end{definition}